 The Black Hills in South Dakota has so many places to explore in this small area.
 Spend more time if you can, but the sites are close enough together to allow a good sampling of several in one long day.
 We did Minuteman in the morning, the Badlands in the afternoon, and spent the night in Rapid City.

-Minuteman Missile National Historic Site; Philip, South Dakota
+Minuteman Missile National Historic Site in South Dakota

 There are several different sites you can tour at Minuteman, and you need to plan in advance if you want to do a tour due to availability.
 Parts of it are not available for tour the day of our visit.
 Doing this would also require you to spend more time at this site than you may want to spend.

-Although you can spend days at the Badlands exploring trails and learning at the visitor center, our family drove around, saw the view, and visited the visitor center.
+Although you can spend days at the Badlands National Park exploring trails, we had a quick visit to keep moving.
+Our quick Badlands trip included a quick drive to see the view and a visit to the visitor center.
 Don’t overlook going to the prairie dog town.
 I had no idea so many could be in one area!
 There are so many trails and places to explore – save time if you’re up for a hike.

-South Dakota Air and Space Museum; Ellsworth AFB, South Dakota
+South Dakota Air and Space Museum at Ellsworth AFB

 This is a long day with broken up stops and lots to see.
 The highlights of the day are Mount Rushmore and Wind Cave.
 If you want to dawdle and take your time at these two, I recommend you skip the others.
 Gillette, WY is one of the only large towns in this area; that’s the only reason we chose to spend the night here.